Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Introduction

-Let us update our setup.
-Suppose $M$ is a compact manifold with boundary $\partial M$.
-As before, we assume $T$ is a $(0,2)$-tensor on $M$.
+Let us change our setup a little.
+From now on, we suppose $M$ is a manifold with boundary~$\partial M$.
+As before, we choose a $(0,2)$-tensor $T$ on $M$.
 Consider the prescribed Ricci curvature equation~\eqref{intro_RicciEq} on~$M$.
-New questions arise: Does this equation have a solution satisfying interesting boundary conditions?
-Is such a solution unique in any sense?
+A new question arises: does this equation have a solution satisfying interesting boundary conditions?
 Assume $T$ is nondegenerate.
-The main result of~\cite{DDT81} implies that, given a point $x$ in the interior of $M$, one can find a neighborhood $U$ of $x$ and a Riemannian metric $G$ on $U$ such that~\eqref{intro_RicciEq} holds in $U$.
+The main result of~\cite{DDT81} implies that, given a point in the interior of $M$, one can find a neighborhood $V$ of this point and a Riemannian metric $G$ on $V$ such that~\eqref{intro_RicciEq} holds in $V$.
 On the other hand, the nonexistence theorem of~\cite{DDTNK84} suggests that, at least for positive-definite $T$, it may be problematic to solve~\eqref{intro_RicciEq} on all of $M$; cf. Remark~\ref{rem_global} below.
-Thus, it seems natural to refine the questions we just asked as follows: Given $x\in\partial M$, can one find a neighborhood $U$ of $x$ and a Riemannian metric $G$ such that~\eqref{intro_RicciEq} holds in $U$ and $G$ satisfies interesting boundary conditions on $U\cap\partial M$?
-Is there anything to say about the uniqueness of $G$?
-In other words, to what extent is $G$ determined by its Ricci curvature and its behavior near $\partial M$?
-Up until now, virtually nothing was known about the existence and the uniqueness of solutions to~\eqref{intro_RicciEq} on manifolds with boundary.
-Akin problems were discussed in, for example,~\cite{MA08,AP10}.
+Thus, it seems natural to refine the question we just asked as follows: given $o\in\partial M$, can one find a neighborhood $V$ of $o$ and a Riemannian metric $G$ such that~\eqref{intro_RicciEq} holds in $V$ and $G$ satisfies interesting boundary conditions on $V\cap\partial M$?
+Also, it is important to understand what can be said about the uniqueness of $G$.
+Up until now, not much was known about~\eqref{intro_RicciEq} on manifolds with boundary (however, see~\cite{MAMH08}).
+Related topics were studied in~\cite{DDT83,MA08,MAMH08,AP10} and several other works.
+In particular, one indication of appropriate boundary conditions comes from general relativity.
+This is demonstrated by~\cite{DDT83} and references therein (specifically, see the papers by Y.~Choquet-Bruhat).

-Consider a solid torus $\mathcal T$.
-The present paper addresses the questions raised in the previous paragraph assuming the manifold $M$ coincides with $\mathcal T$.
-Related work was done by J.~Cao and D.~DeTurck in~\cite{JCDDT94}.
-We will talk about it a little in the end of Section~\ref{sec_prescribed}.
-Meanwhile, let us describe our results in more detail.
-We investigate the prescribed Ricci curvature equation~\eqref{intro_RicciEq} near $\partial\mathcal T$.
-The boundary conditions we impose are
+Choose a neighborhood $U$ of $o\in\partial M$.
+Suppose $(r,q_1,\ldots,q_{n-1})$ is a coordinate system in $U$ with $r$ taking values in $[0,\infty)$ and $q_1,\ldots,q_{n-1}$ taking values in $\mathbb R$.
+Thus, $\frac\partial{\partial r}$ is transverse to the boundary on $U\cap\partial M$.
+This paper addresses the questions raised in the previous paragraph stipulating that the components of the Riemannian metric $G$ with respect to $(r,q_1,\ldots,q_{n-1})$ take a certain simple form.
+Related research was carried out by J.~Cao and D.~DeTurck in~\cite{JCDDT94}.
+The reader will find a brief discussion of this in the end of Section~\ref{sec_prescribed}.
+Meanwhile, let us explain our main results in more detail.